amlucas/amlucas.github.io/source/blog/hydrocube.md

 Due to the highly viscous liquid (glycerol) inside the chamber, rotating the disks requires a large torque.
 On the left was the first design: each disk is 3D-printed and linked via a thin rod to a shaft coupler that attached directly to the motors.
 The first tests were rather unsuccessful: too much wobbling (due to the thin, flexible rods that were not well aligned with the motors), a bit of leaking, and sometimes the disks would stop rotating due to the thin rods slipping from the disks or from the shaft couplers.
-We thus updated the design to account for these problems.
+We updated the design to address these problems.
 The solution was to have a more flexible connection, as shown below.

 {{image_row, [